jimzhan/hybris/README.md

   - build-in static code analysis (pre-`build` and pre-`all`) supports via `checkstyle`.
     - ignored Hybris generated files.
     - check all custom `.java`, `.xml` and `.properties` sources.
+  - format helper to align with clean code.
   - multi settings profile via `HYBRIS_CONFIG_DIR` by following order:
     * passed in by CLI.
     * defined in System environment variables.